Article 11EMS vs auditEU EED

 EMS route

-The EMS route controls once the enterprise is above 85 TJ; the legal output is not just an audit file but an implemented energy management system.
+The EMS route controls once the enterprise's three-year average is higher than 85 TJ; the required output is an implemented and independently certified .

 Energy audit route